 The good news is that for the vast majority of the most common types of disorders, both mental and behavioral health, help at our rehab is both available and effective.
 Of course, treatment and recovery depend upon a number of factors unique to the individual client, but decades of developments in the field of behavioral health care have yielded a wide range of successes.

 For some residents at our treatment center, traditional therapy and/or medication can resolve the issues.
 In other cases, more innovative and intensive treatment modalities are necessary.
-But regardless of the circumstances that bring a person into treatment, productive collaboration among qualified professionals and a dedicated client have the potential to significantly improve the lives of the resident and his or her loved ones.
+But regardless of the circumstances that bring a person into treatment, productive collaboration among qualified professionals and a dedicated client have the potential to significantly improve the lives of the resident and their loved ones.

 However, recovery can’t take place until the resident is assessed, the disorders are identified, and an effective comprehensive treatment plan is put into place.

 It’s not uncommon for people to use the word “mood” when describing happiness, sadness, grumpiness, and related temporary emotional states.
 (For example, “I had a great date last night, and I’ve been in a good mood all day!” or “Don’t ask the boss for a raise today—he’s been in a bad mood ever since they took his reserved parking spot away.”)

 What are mood disorders?
 In mental health terms, the term mood disorder has a specific meaning that transcends temporary moments of joy or sorrow.
 In a clinical setting, a mood disorder refers to persistent emotional states that have significant influence over the way a person views and interacts with the world.

-When a person descends into depression or elevates into mania, he or she is said to have a mood disorder.
+When a person descends into depression or elevates into mania, they are said to have a mood disorder.
 Again, it is important to understand that short-term feelings of happiness, sadness, fear, worry, and other common emotions do not signal the presence of a mood disorder.
-It is only when a person’s state of mind becomes so acute that it impairs his or her ability to think or act clearly, that a mood disorder diagnosis may be called for.
+It is only when a person’s state of mind becomes so acute that it impairs their ability to think or act clearly, that a mood disorder diagnosis may be called for.